Football boots studs or blades - which configuration is best?

 Early bladed stud configurations posed some safety matters as the way they were built into the soleplate meant that if you tried to turn your foot when it was planted in the ground, it could have too much traction, imbedding itself into the ground and causing the famous ACL damage as the knee turned without the foot.

-Modern blade configurations arrange specially designed square, triangular and/or chevron blades in such a way that when the foot is planted, it can still turn freely allowing explosive movement from different angles.
+Today, modern blade configurations arrange specially designed square, triangular and/or chevron blades in such a way that when the foot is planted, it can still turn freely allowing explosive movement from different angles.
+Even Fergie would approve I’m sure.

 READ | Our definitive ranking of the best football boots for 2020 (including a variety of stud configurations!).